 How to buy Turners Automotive Group (TRA) shares

-Turners Automotive Group Limited is an auto & truck dealerships business based in Australia.
-Turners Automotive Group shares (TRA) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Turners Automotive Group has a trailing 12-month revenue of around $296.7 million.
+Turners Automotive Group is an auto & truck dealerships business based in Australia.
+Turners Automotive Group shares (TRA) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Turners Automotive Group has a trailing 12-month revenue of around $342.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Turners Automotive Group